 15. POLEDANCER (5/5)

 “Wow… That’s Crazy” almost feels like a response to Summer Walker’s excellent “Over It” album.
 On it, Wale lets the world see this vulnerable version of himself — one that is proud of his decisions when it comes to finding romance, peacefulness, and most importantly, self-love.

-If you think about it, one of Wale’s biggest hits is “Lotus Flower Bomb.”
+One of Wale’s biggest hits is “Lotus Flower Bomb.”
 On it, both him and Miguel were able to create a powerful tune that empowered women.
 In my opinion, majority of “Wow… That’s Crazy” is influenced by “Lotus Flower Bomb.”
-Not only are the instrumentals on the album R&Bish, but for a good chunk of the tracks, you get R&B features and subject-matters you would hear from someone who probably wishes he had a voice comparable to a R&B singer.
+Not only are the instrumentals on the album R&Bish, but for a good chunk of the tracks you get R&B features and subject-matters you would hear from someone who probably wishes he had a voice comparable to a R&B singer.
 You know what, f**k it, I will call this album a R&B album in disguise (There I said it).

-Even though I consider “Wow… That’s Crazy” a R&B album now, I do want to acknowledge that Wale put up some pretty good verses on it.
+Even though I consider “Wow… That’s Crazy” a R&B album now, I do want to acknowledge that Wale put up some pretty good rap verses on it.
 On songs like “Sue Me” and “Love & Loyalty,” the DMV rapper spit bars that are aggressive, complex, and hella clever.
 On tracks such as “Poledancer” and “Routine,” Wale spits even harder, reminding the world of his kill-a-rapper ways.
 Lastly, you get a poetic version of Wale on majority of the other songs — one that takes his time to piece his feelings together.
-S**t, to be completely honest with you, I think Wale puts up his best rap performance on “Wow… That’s Crazy.”
+S**t, to be completely honest with you, I think Wale puts up his best rap performances on this album.